turbot/powerpipe-docs/docs/powerpipe-hcl/chart.md

 A chart enables visualization of queries in a variety of charting types such as `bar`, `column`, `donut`, `line` or `pie`.

-The chart types share key properties such as shape of the data and  configuration.
+The chart types share key properties such as the shape of the data and arguments.
 So, for example, if you change the type of chart from `bar` to `line` it just works.

-Chart blocks can be declared as named resources at the top level of a mod, or be declared as anonymous blocks inside a `dashboard` or `container`, or be re-used inside a `dashboard` or `container` by using a `chart` with `base = <mod>.chart.<chart_resource_name>`.
+Chart blocks can be declared as named resources at the top level of a mod, or they can be declared as anonymous blocks inside a `dashboard` or `container`, or be re-used inside a `dashboard` or `container` by using a `chart` with `base = <mod>.chart.<chart_resource_name>`.

 ## Example Usage